Bentham, North Yorkshire: Community

 In addition to the traditional agricultural show, the town also hosts an annual Carnival procession in June of each year.
-In addition to a themed street parade, the event usually culminates with a funfair and stalls hosted at the Bentham Auction Mart.
+After a themed street parade, the event usually culminates with a funfair and stalls hosted at Bentham Auction Mart.

 The town's Auction Mart was founded in 1903 and provides an important venue for community events as well as regular livestock sales.
 The site hosts bonfire night fireworks and Christmas market events in addition to the Agricultural Show and Carnival.

 Bentham is served by Bentham Community Primary School, which caters for children aged three to eleven and, as of 2016 had just under 150 students on its roll.

 The Bentham News is the monthly community publication for the town.
 Established in 1982 the publication currently circulates over 2,000 copies which are delivered free by volunteers to every household in Bentham.
 The publication is also available at central points in the town and outlying areas.

+Bentham Golf Club is located on Robin Lane to the northern edge of the town.
+The Club has an 18-hole course which was established in the 1920s.
+The course is set in the countryside to the south of the Three Peaks and is privately owned.
+The club is complimented by a publicly accessible driving range and a collection of luxury lodges and camping “pods” available for rental and purchase.